beyersmann-lab/beyersmannlab/content/publication/the-role-of-syllables-and-morphemes-in-silent-reading-an-eye-tracking-study/index.md

 ---
 title: "The role of syllables and morphemes in silent reading: An eye-tracking study"
-subtitle: Quarterly Journal of Experimental Psychology, in press
+subtitle: "*Quarterly Journal of Experimental Psychology*, in press"
 publication_types:
-  - "2"
+  - "3"
 authors:
   - E. De Simone
   - K. Moll